Table of Contents

 - Writing web content for SEO

-But you have to be careful when you pick the variations, because if you pick the wrong variations, you might not rank for anything.
+You have to be careful when you pick the variations because if you choose the wrong variations, you might not rank for anything.

-It’s really not intuitive, and today doing keyword research is more of an art than a science.
+It’s very counterintuitive, and today doing keyword research is more of an art than a science.